awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-update.md

       + To restrict resource sharing to only principals in your organization in AWS Organizations, choose **Allow sharing with principals in your organization only**\.

    1. For **Principals**, do the following:
-      + \(Optional\) To add an organization, organizational unit \(OU\), or AWS account inside your organization, turn on **Display organizational structure** to display a tree view of your organization\.
+      + \(Optional\) To add an organization, organizational unit \(OU\), or member AWS account inside your organization, turn on **Display organizational structure** to display a tree view of your organization\.
 Then select the check box next to each principal that you want to add\.
 **Note**
 The **Display organizational structure **toggle appears only if sharing with AWS Organizations is enabled and you are signed in as a principal in the organization's management account\.
 You can't use this method to specify an AWS account outside your organization, or an IAM role or IAM user\.
 Instead, you must add these principals by entering their identifiers, which are shown in the text box below the **Display organizational structure** switch\.
 See the next bullet point\.